Protect your Future by Working with a Criminal Defense Attorney

 When you are in college, it can be difficult to think about the long-term effects your actions today will have on your future 20, 30, and even 50 years from now.
 Sure, you are working toward a degree that will ideally have a positive impact on your future employment prospects – but what about a criminal charge, like possession of a small amount of marijuana or public drunkenness?
 Those are just par for the course at this stage in your life and cannot really have an impact on your future, right?

 Wrong.
 Having a criminal conviction on your record can absolutely have an impact on your future, from making it more difficult to secure a job to affecting your eligibility for a mortgage loan.
-Protect your future from the impact that a criminal charge can have by working with a criminal defense attorney who specifically handles college students’ cases.
+Protect your future from the impact that a criminal charge can have by working with a criminal defense lawyer who specifically handles college students’ cases.

 But I Thought it was Illegal to Discriminate Against Applicants with Criminal Records